D3DEnergetic/FIDASIM/README.md

     /path/to/fidasim/executable/fidasim /path/to/input/directory/<RUNID>

 ***
-# Frequently Asked Questions
-### I get a segmentation fault when I run the code with multiple cores, but not when I only use one core.
-A segmentation fault happens when a code tries to access memory that it wasn't allocated.
-When a code runs in parallel each thread is allocated a certain amount of memory.
-Under certain conditions, i.e. a large grid, a thread runs out of room and tries to access more.
-This throws a seg fault.
-To increase this limit run the following:

-For tsch shell:

-    limit stacksize unlimited
-For bash shell:

-    ulimit -s unlimited

-### I have fixed your code.
-How do I submit a patch?
-FIDASIM is open source code.
-In order to contribute to the project please fork us on GitHub and open a pull request.
-We will then review your changes and incorporate them into code base.

-### Can you please add "enter device name here" support?
-See above

-### How do add I support for my device
+# How do make FIDASIM work for your device
 FIDASIM is device agnostic.
 This means that it doesn't care what your machine is so long as it can read in the needed information.
 Prefida, the FIDASIM preprocessing routine, is also device agnostic.
-It can accomplish this by delegating device specific routines to other programs.
+It can accomplish this by delegating device-specific routines to other programs.
 In other words, prefida is modular.
-This allows users to use whatever routines they want so long as it delivers it to prefida in a certain way.
+This allows users to use device-specific routines to prepare the data as long as it delivers the results to prefida in the specified format.
 This can best be described with an example.

 Say I have a device called ABCD, which stands for "A Beautiful Cylindrical Device".
 I want FIDASIM to work with it, so in the source directory I make an ABCD directory.